ragiano215/equinox/README.md

 ### Should I use Equinox to learn event sourcing ?

 You _could_.
 However the Equinox codebase here is not designed to be a tutorial; it's also extracted from systems with no pedagogical mission whatsoever.
-[FsUno.Prod](https://github.com/thinkbeforecoding/FsUno.Prod) on the other hand has this specific intention, walking though it is highly recommended.
+[FsUno.Prod](https://github.com/thinkbeforecoding/FsUno.Prod) on the other hand has this specific intention, walking through it is highly recommended.
 Also [EventStore](https://eventstore.org/), being a widely implemented and well-respected open source system has some excellent learning materials and documentation with a wide usage community (search for `DDD-CQRS-ES` mailing list and slack).

 Having said that, we'd love to see a set of tutorials written by people looking from different angles, and over time will likely do one too ... there's no reason why the answer to this question can't become "**of course!**"